api3dao/vitepress-docs/docs/guides/dao-members/proposals.md

 ### Promote

-Creating a proposal is a process and is highly recommended, and to some extend expected, for your proposal to succeed.
+Creating a proposal is a process and is highly recommended, and to some extent expected, for your proposal to succeed.

 1. Promote your idea and gather feedback on the API3 forum using a